 Any student who has registered and has paid but does not wish to attend must notify the Registrar's Office in person or in writing (certified mail suggested) by the last day to register for the semester to receive a full refund of tuition charged.
-Failure to assure this notification may result in academic and financial penalty.
+Failure, by the student, to assure this notification may result in academic and financial penalty.